Victim of a truck accident?

 • Pain and Suffering: Compensation for the physical pain and emotional distress you have been forced to endure.

-• Loss of Enjoyment of Life: This applies when your injuries stop you from participating in hobbies, family activities, or other parts of life that were important to you before.
+• Loss of Enjoyment of Life: This may apply when your injuries stop you from participating in hobbies, family activities, or other parts of life that were important to you before.

 What About Punitive Damages?

-In certain situations where the at-fault party acted with extreme recklessness or malice, California law allows for punitive damages.
+In limited situations where the at-fault party acted with extreme recklessness or malice, and where permitted, California law may allow for punitive damages.
 These are not meant to pay you back for a loss but to punish the wrongdoer and discourage similar behavior from happening again.

 A Note on California’s Comparative Fault Rule